Skip to main content

 News Published on 16 November 2021

-We felt it was important to become an accredited Living Wage company, because whilst PDMS has always paid its employees at least the minimum wage, we wanted to ensure that all our key subcontractors also paid their staff the Living Wage.
+We felt it was important to become an accredited Living Wage company, because whilst PDMS has always paid its employees at least the minimum wage, we wanted to ensure that all our key subcontractors also paid their staff the living wage.
 By signing up to the scheme, we would guarantee this outcome.

-Too many workers in Scotland are in the grip of poverty and employers choosing to pay at least the real Living Wage can loosen that grip.
-Payment of the real Living Wage allows those in work to become more included in society, better meet their everyday needs, and feel that their value and hard work is recognised by their employer.
+"Too many workers in Scotland are in the grip of poverty and employers choosing to pay at least the real Living Wage can loosen that grip.
+Payment of the real Living Wage allows those in work to become more included in society, better meet their everyday needs, and feel that their value and hard work is recognised by their employer."

-There is currently a support a network of over 2000 employers in Scotland, spanning private, public and third sectors and these companies are committed to paying their staff a decent wage.
+There is currently a support network of over 2000 employers in Scotland, spanning private, public and third sectors and these companies are committed to paying their staff a decent wage.
 If you’d like to get involved, the process is simple:

 • Pay all directly employed staff aged 18 and over the real Living Wage (currently £9.50 per hour)